michaeltighehaag/polydex/README.md

-Additionally, if we want to extend our data structure from the binary space of 0 and 1, to a more extensive space such as the fixed point binary numbers of length 2^m for one or more of the n dimensions of this space, we can do so in a natural way by simply considering the axis parallel mirror reflections of the codes from this origonal hypercube.
+Additionally, if we want to extend our data structure from the binary space of 0 and 1, to a more extensive space such as the fixed point binary numbers of length m for one or more of the n dimensions of this space, we can do so in a natural way by simply considering the axis parallel mirror reflections of the codes from this origonal hypercube.